olga-terekhova/physicians-availability/README.md

 The resulted HTML page [physicians.html](physicians.html) should not be edited directly.
 It is generated using the script [main.py](py-code/main.py).
 The script [main.py](py-code/main.py) also colors the areas of LHINs on a map in the file  and outputs PNG files in the [pic](pic/) folder.

+#### Retired functionality:
+Previous versions of the page included an option to get a LHIN by a postal code.
+After Ontario Health redesigned this API, it's no longer functional.

 ## Detailed flow chart of the project